-Will The Stock Market Be Open on Presidents’ Day?
+Is the Stock Market Open on MLK Day?

-Normally, the stock market closes at 5 p.m.
-EST. However, there are a few days during the year where the market closes early.
-These days are usually Black Friday and Christmas Eve.
-No dates around Presidents’ Day are affected in this way.
+It is important to note that the market closes at 5 p.m.
+EST on regular business days.
+There are two days during the year in which the market closes early (1 p.m.
+EST).
+Those days are Christmas Eve and Black Friday.
+No dates around MLK Day are impacted this way.